 The building has a passive indoor-climate control system which is designed around a natural passive vertical air flow.
+This system has not yet been finished due to lack of funds.
 There will be a constant flow of pre-cooled and dehumidified air throughout the building.
 The pre-cooled air will come from 3 wide air inlet towers located outside the main building.
 It will be distributed throughout the building to every room though a network of wide underground air channels and vertical air shafts.
 On the external facade there will be mechanical ventilator-topped exhaust shafts with glass infill, which will facilitate the air movement within the rooms.
 Heated by the sun, hot air will rise and in this way, under pressures will be created inside the building so that new air flows into the building from the main air inlet towers.
 The central courtyard dome roof is designed to create a similar vacuuming effect, which draws out the hot air while creating an under-pressure which will suck the cool and dehumidified air in from the towers.
 In the towers, the air will pass through a sieve of activated alumina to absorb the excess moisture.
 Actually the tunnels and shaft structures are already built and one can already feel their effect in the building even without the towers being completed.
 The lime further cools down the building and helps the process of making the building breathe and release humidity.

 Energy use by buildings is a very large contributing factor to climate change.
 In tropical climates, air-conditioning is the largest culprit, causing greenhouse gas emissions and making even the so-called 'green buildings' into energy hoggers.
-This building will be an example for all of S. Asia and the tropical coastal regions of a climate-protective construction design which ensures human comfort WITHOUT energy-guzzling Air-Conditioning.
+This building will be an example for all of S. Asia and the tropical coastal regions of the world of a climate-protective construction design which ensures human comfort WITHOUT energy-guzzling Air-Conditioning.